dingmyu/davit/README.md

 ## Citation

-If you find this repo useful to your project, please consider citing it with following bib:
+If you find this repo useful to your project, please consider citing it with the following bib:

     @article{ding2022davit,
         title={DaViT: Dual Attention Vision Transformer},